Synod Continues to Provide Transitional Ministry Education

 Using this metaphor, the Synod is supplying the seeds or seedlings in the form of grant funds.
 In the application you will have the opportunity to relay the ways that you will be supplying the three essentials while growing a strong new mission through your congregation.

-The Synod meets three times in 2014 and applications received prior to each meeting will be reviewed at that meeting.
+The Synod meets two times in 2017 and applications received prior to each meeting will be reviewed at that meeting.
 If you have any questions concerning the new Mission Initiative Grants, please contact Judy Lucas email@example.com at the Synod office.
+Please note application deadlines: March 3rd for consideration at the March 24-25 Synod meeting: and, October 2nd for consideration at the October 20-21 Synod meeting.

 Click Here to view the Application Process and Application.